Ports

 • Distance from Mecklenburg County: 139 miles

-The Portsmouth Marine Terminal is able to handle containers, break-bulk, and roll-on/roll-off cargo.
+The Portsmouth Marine Terminal is able to handle containers, break-bulk, roll-on/roll-off cargo, and is a premier offshore wind staging port.

 • Total Area: 287 acres